 For the IT services organisation, this is a good opportunity which can lead to an even better opportunity with the proper environment.
-While only executing tasks gets the paycheck at the end of the month the real challenge in the collaboration is made when the IT services organisation becomes a business and technology partner (advisor) for the product organisation.
+While only executing tasks gets the paycheck at the end of the month, the real challenge in the collaboration is made when the IT services organisation becomes a business and technology partner (adviser) for the product organisation.

 There a few things to consider for this to happen: from soft skills to technical skills, from a short term contract to a long term contract and so on.
 It usually starts with demonstrating that you have enough technical skills to take care of the product/s.
 Then it continues with gathering business domain knowledge and being up to speed with what the competition does.

 Once these are in place then a normal step in the collaboration is to recognize the positioning of the services organisation as a business and technology partner (advisor).

 There is a very important ingredient which facilitates this happy flow.